terrywbrady/restReportTutorial/PITCHME.md

 - Bulk update the file
 +++
 ![](demo1/qr5.png)

 ---
+## Queries and Filters
+- Step 1 - run query, count results
+- Step 2 - assemble "page" of results
+- Step 3 - apply filter to page of results
+  - Filter counts are scoped to 1 page
+- Step 4 - add requested metadata
+---
 ## Task 2: Filter for Unique items
 DSpace will provide a listing of all withdrawn or private items, but it is difficult to see these properties in the context of other query criteria.